pendle-finance/pendle-scy-sample/EIP.md

 function isValidBaseToken(address token) external view returns (bool);
 ```

-This read-only function checks whether a token address entered is an base accepted token that can be used to mint SCY.
+This read-only method checks whether a token address entered is an base accepted token that can be used to mint SCY.

 - **MUST NOT** revert.